LandryNorris/LandryNorris/Resume.md

 --------

 I am a software developer from Dallas, Texas.
 I have experience ranging from embedded systems and robotics to mobile and server-side development.
 In addition to programming, I study Electrical Engineering at the University of Texas at Dallas.
-I currently work at V1 Sports.
+I currently work at Rev Robotics.

 Education
 ---------

 Wylie East High School (2015-2019) \
-GPA - 3.945 (4.0) / 5.46 (6.0)
+GPA - 3.945 (4.0) / 5.46 (6.0) \
+University of Texas at Dallas (2019-2023)

 UTDallas (2019-2023) \